fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/serialize.md

 Serializes YAML node values recursively.
 Currently, the serialization of mappings and sequences only supports block styles.
-That means that, even if a deserialized source input is originally written in flow styles, the serialization result forces to convert it in block styles.
+That means that, even if a deserialized source input contains container nodes written in flow styles, the serialization processes force them to be emitted in block styles.
+Moreover, fkYAML unconditionally uses LFs as the line break format in serialization outputs and there is currently no way to change it to use CR+LFs.
 This function serializes the given `node` parameter in the following format.

 ```yaml
 # A scalar
 {[anchor] [tag] value | alias}